Z80coder/db-nets/README.md

 Neural logic library for learning boolean functions on GPUs with gradient descent.

-The working prototype is implemented in Wolfram language.
+The working prototype is implemented in Wolfram.
 The production library (work-in-progress) is implemented in Python.

 Questions?
 Ask @Z80coder